domenkozar/g-pypi/docs/source/userguide.rst

 Getting started
 ***************

-:command:`gpypi2` is a command line tool with vision to make Gentoo developers life easier.
+:command:`gpypi` is a command line tool with vision to make Gentoo developers life easier.
 To create an ebuild and its dependencies::

-    $ sudo gpypi2 create --overlay sunrise pylons
+    $ sudo gpypi create --overlay sunrise pylons
     * Generating ebuild: Jinja2 2.5
     * Your ebuild is here: /usr/local/portage/dev-python/jinja2/jinja2-2.5.ebuild
     * Dependency needed: Babel